 But how can you do it properly without damaging the mattress?
 Yes, cleaning improperly can damage your mattress.
 For example, your mattress is not supposed to get soaking wet during cleaning.
 We’ll talk more about that later.

-Read more, and we’ll share about foam mattress cleaning, some dos and don’ts to make sure your mattress lasts the longest it can.
+Read more, and we’ll share about foam mattress cleaning, and some dos and don’ts to make sure your mattress lasts the longest it can.

 Steps in Cleaning your Foam Mattress